theobald-software/helpcenter.theobald-software.github.io/includes/destinations/empty-files.md

 ### Empty Files

-If this option is active, empty result sets create an empty file in the target environment.
+When this option is active, empty result sets create an empty file in the target environment.
 Deactivate this option to not create empty files.